spec45as/django-project-template/project_template/README.rst

 Settings modules
 ----------------

-- settings.py - main configuration file, placeholder for django and third-party settings.
+- settings.py - main configuration file, placeholder for Django and third-party settings.
 Main features is:

     - south preinstalled
     - secret key is readed from external file, called '.secret'.
 This file